 2010 Soprano Jacquelynne Fontaine co-hosted and sang in the 2011 Opera in the Park in Palm Springs and was a prize winner in the 2010 Zachary Competition in Los Angeles.
 She completed an engagement with Rogue Opera and performed in the Guild’s 2011 Student Outreach program.
 In 2012 she sang in A Room With A View at the Globe in San Diego and then in The King And I at the Lebanon Opera House in New Hampshire.
 A Little Night Music followed at the Indianapolis Repertory Theater and La Traviata at the Pantages Theater in Tacoma, Washington.
 She recently appeared in The Sound of Music at the Northshore Playhouse in Beverly, Maine and is starring as Carlotta in the current National Tour of Phantom of the Opera which comes to Los Angeles this summer.

 2009 Soprano Tracy Cox, was named winner of the 2012 Marilyn Horne Song Competition at the Music Academy of the West and winner of the prestigious 2013 Operalia Birgit Nilsson Prize.
 That same year she performed in Beethoven’s 9th Symphony with the Pasadena Symphony and sang in Mahler’s 8th Symphony at the Cincinnati May Festival on May 17.
 Tracy won the 2014 George London-Kirsten Flagstad Award for a potential Wagnerian singer.
-She appeared at Wolf Trap last summer, sang the title role of Aida in October at Opera San Luis Obispo and will appear in Verdi’s Requiem this spring in Waterbury, CT.
+She appeared at Wolf Trap last summer and sang the title role of Aida in October at Opera San Luis Obispo.
+Tracy appears in Verdi’s Requiem on March 14 at Royce Hall, UCLA and again in April in Waterbury, CT.
+In May she sings the title role in Ariadne auf Naxos with the Pacific Opera Project in Los Angeles.

 2008 Baritone Joseph Kyung Teak Lim made his professional debut singing the title role in Don Giovanni in 2008 with the Seoul Metropolitan Opera.
 He was one of the Metropolitan Opera Council Auditions Finalists in March, 2011.
 During his tenure with the USC Thornton Opera program, he appeared in Don Giovanni and Das Liebesverbot.
 He was named USC Thornton’s Marilyn Horne Scholar and was the baritone soloist in Maher’s Symphony No. 8, Mozart’s Missa Brevis in C Major, Mass No.15 in C Major “Coronation” and Handel’s Messiah.